 Numerous landslides occur each year in Québec.
 A landslide is a downward movement of soil, which may be slow or sudden, occur naturally or be caused by man.
 It generally carries a small soil mass with it and occurs more frequently with clay soil.

-Follow prevention tips and safety rules
+Follow prevention tips

 Contact your municipality to find out about the local geology and the history of landslides in your area.
 Consult maps that indicate hazard-prone areas.